OleksandrRo/hackathon_rozhkov_oleksandr/README.md

 - change logic button reset, button to reset the lockalStore and restart game

 add new design like a 90's style':
--add gif, fonts, backgroun, links.
+- add gif, fonts, backgroun, links.
--create mobile version app
+- create mobile version app

 Have a fun ))